Oil turns sharply lower as U.S. data stokes demand worries

-NEW YORK (Reuters) - Oil prices reversed course on Friday, falling 2 percent as bearish U.S. manufacturing data stoked concerns over global energy demand growth.
+NEW YORK (Reuters) - Oil prices reversed course on Friday, falling more than 2 percent as bearish U.S. manufacturing data stoked concerns over global energy demand growth.

 The ISM manufacturing activity index in February sank to the lowest since November 2016, and was below expectations.